joshbegley/nyt-latest/README.md

 `Arsenal came flying out of the blocks against Olympiacos.
 Here, we dissect the key talking points`\
 https://nytimes.com/athletic/6680694/2025/10/01/arsenal-olympiacos-odegaard-raya-champions-league-result/

-**The Briefing: Monaco 2 Man City 2: Was late Dier penalty right call?
+**The Briefing: Monaco 2 Man City 2: Was late Dier penalty the right call?
 How did Haaland score that header?**\
 `We break down the talking points from City's draw with Monaco after a late penalty from Eric Dier denied them victory.`\
 https://nytimes.com/athletic/6679909/2025/10/01/man-city-haaland-foden-penalty/